The Ox-Bow Incident: Plot

-The Mexican "Juan" is recognized as a gambler named Francisco Morez.
-He tries to escape and is shot and wounded.
-The posse discovers that Morez has Kinkaid's gun.

-Major Tetley wants the men to be lynched immediately.
-A vote is taken as to whether the men should be hanged or taken back to stand trial.
-Only seven, among them Davies, Gerald Tetley, Gil and Art, vote to take the men back to town alive; the rest support immediate hanging.
-Gil tries to stop it, but is overpowered.

-After the lynching, the posse heads back towards Bridger's Wells and immediately encounters Sheriff Risley, who tells them that Lawrence Kinkaid is not dead and that the men who shot him have been arrested.
-Risley strips the deputy of his badge and asks Davies who is responsible.
-“All but seven,” Davies replies, and the sheriff declares “God better have mercy on you.
+After the lynching, the posse returns to Bridger's Wells.
+On the way, they encounter the town's sheriff, Risley, who reveals Kinkaid is not dead and that the men who shot him have been arrested.
+Risley then asks Davies who is responsible for the lynching.
+“All but seven,” Davies replies, and the sheriff angrily declares, “God better have mercy on you.
 You won't get any from me.”

-The men of the posse gather in Darby's Saloon and drink in silence.
-Major Tetley returns to his house, shuts out his son (who condemns his sadistic behavior), goes to his study, and closes the door, before a gunshot is heard from within.
-In the saloon, Gil reads Martin's letter to Art while members of the posse listen.
-In the letter, Martin confessed feeling sorry for the posse members, who will have to live with what they have done for the rest of their lives.
-In the final scene Gil and Art head out of town by the same route they rode in to deliver the letter and $500 ($ today) raised by those in the posse for Martin's wife.
+Later, the posse gather in Darby's Saloon.
+In silence, they listen as Gil quietly reads Martin's letter aloud to Art.
+Meanwhile, Major Tetley returns to his house, locks his son out after calling him a coward, and commits suicide.
+In the end, Gil and Art head out of town to deliver the letter and $500 raised by those in the posse for Martin's wife.